-With Flow Control enabled, priority settings are disable.
+With flow control enabled, priority settings are not available.

 - Queue type choice of queue service procedure: - Strict service procedure when low-priority traffic is sent only when a higher-priority queue is already sent; - WRQ service procedure when an available broadband is shared between queues in proportion to priorities.